jonas-thn/gaussian-splatting-renderer/README.md

     .map_err(|e| format!("Error Device Creation {}", e))?;
 ```

-I tested this by manually overriding the limit of the application to 32
+This theory was tested by manually overriding the limit of the
-kB on my computer.
-This resulted in a black screen.
-After taking a look
+application to 32 kB on the local machine.
+This resulted in a black
-at the `radix_sorter.rs` file in the local copy of the 3DGS crate, I
+screen.
+After taking a look at the `radix_sorter.rs` file in the local
-found out that the workgroup size is hardcoded with a comment that reads
+copy of the 3DGS crate, it was found that the workgroup size is
+hardcoded with a comment that reads \"DO NOT CHANGE, shader assume
-\"DO NOT CHANGE, shader assume this\".
-In conclusion, the compute shader
+this\".
+In conclusion, the compute shader seems to be optimized for this
-seems to be optimized for this specific value and fails silently on the
+specific value and fails silently on the VR headset.
+Therefore, I
-VR headset.
-Therefore, I stopped working on the VR integration and
+stopped working on the VR integration and focused on the complete
-focused on the complete optimization for computers with a stable GPU
+optimization for computers with a stable GPU architecture.
+Since the VR
-architecture.
-Since the VR code for my custom renderer is really
+code for the custom renderer is really interesting, I kept it in the
-interesting, I kept it in my Rust codebase but marked it as deprecated.
+Rust codebase but marked it as deprecated.

 <figure id="fig:placeholder2" data-latex-placement="H">
 <img src="./broken.png" style="width:100.0%" />